edtechhub/kerko-docs.edtechhub.org/README.md

 ### Upgrading Python dependencies

-There are two types of Python dependencies: _run_ dependencies, which are required to run the application; _dev_ dependencies, which are required to build the application.
-Those are specified in `requirements/run.in` and `requirements/dev.in`.
+There are two types of Python dependencies: (1) _run_ dependencies, which are required to run the application; (2) _dev_ dependencies, which are required to build the application.
+Those are specified in `requirements/run.in` and `requirements/dev.in` respectively.
 To ensure reproducible results, exact package versions are pinned into `requirements/run.txt` and `requirements/dev.txt`.

 With your virtual environment active, to upgrade a package PACKAGE to its latest version and synchronize all installed dependencies: